My child has a fever, and I am worried they may have COVID-19 and will have more seizures. What should I do?

-At this time, it is unclear whether children with epilepsy are at higher risk.
-The CDC has issued guidelines (https://www.cdc.gov/coronavirus/2019-ncov/community/index.html) stating that individuals with any neurological or neurodevelopment conditions (including epilepsy) may be at increased risk of a more serious COVID-19 infection.
+Children with epilepsy are not at higher risk but some conditions associated with epilepsy maybe at higher risk of severe Covid-19.
+More specifically, the CDC has issued guidelines stating that individuals with certain disabilities such as cerebral palsy, intellectual disabilities and developmental disabilities may be at increased risk of a more serious COVID-19 infection.
 Some medications used to treat seizures may affect the immune system (ACTH, steroids, immunotherapy) and may lessen the body’s ability to fight infection.
 If your child is taking these medications, please discuss this with your neurologist.

 How can I prepare to stay at home with my child with epilepsy for an extended period of time?